aureus123/catalogs/cat/README.md

 # Available catalogs

 This folder has a copy of different digital catalogs.
-We mark with a dagger (†) those files that were partially sanitized
+We mark with a dagger (†) those files that were partially sanitized.

 ### Cordoba Durchmusterung

 - cd : Current catalog from _VizieR_ (code I/114)
-- cd_curated †: Same as "cd" but after correcting typo error
+- cd_curated †: Same as "cd" but after correcting typo errors
 - cd_vol1 : Same as "cd" but only first volume (Resultados del Observatorio Nacional Argentino, Tomo XVI, declinaciones -22 a -31)
 - cd_vol1_curated †: Same as "cd_vol1" but after correcting typo errors
 - 1114 : Catalog from _NASA-ADC CD-ROMs_, circa 1994